iPatavatsizz/moonshred-notes/README.md

 ## Properties
 - [x] Using a popular state management package.
 [GetX][GetXLink]
+- [ ] Support for note save for every google account.
+- [ ] Special support for note save in google firebase for coffee supporters.
 - [ ] Animated page&widget transitions.
 - [ ] Smooth note application experience.
 (Not stable for now.)
 - [ ] Advanced text editor with Youtube video support.